 How to Cope Joints for Wood Corner Trim

 IntroductionThe secret for a glove-tight fit for trim corners is a coped joint.
-With this technique, you can even make complex crown moldings fit without leaving gaps.
 This age-old carpenter's trick involves cutting the profile on the end of one molding and fitting it against another like pieces of a puzzle.
-The resulting joint is easy to file and sand for a perfect fit, even on out-of-square corners.

 - Coping saw

 - Miter saw